-Calculate the ideal tire pressure for your bike tires (MTB, Road, Gravel).
+Calculate the ideal tire pressure for your Gravel, MTB or Road bike tires.
 Optimize your performance, comfort, and safety on every ride.

-Too-low pressure increases the likelihood of pinch flats (when the tube gets pinched between the rim and an obstacle) and can damage rims.
-Proper pressure protects both your tires and rims.
+Riding with pressure that’s too low increases the risk of pinch flats and rim strikes (when the tube gets pinched between the rim and an obstacle).
+The right setup protects both your tires and your rims.

-Taking a few seconds to check and adjust tire pressure before each ride maximizes your cycling enjoyment, safety, and bike performance.
+Taking a few seconds to check your tire pressure before each ride makes a real difference in comfort, performance, and safety.
+Enjoy the ride.

 To convert: